SoftFever/OrcaSlicer/README.markdown

         --extrusion-width-ratio
-                            Calculate the extrusion width as the layer height multiplied by this value (> 0, default: calculated automatically)
+                            Calculate the extrusion width as the layer height multiplied by this value (> 0, default: calculated automatically) --bridge-flow-ratio Multiplier for extrusion when bridging (> 0, default: 1)

       Print options:
         --perimeters        Number of perimeters/horizontal skins (range: 1+,